lorenzolrom/ISD-MERCURY-INFOCENTRAL/README.md

 * Secret_Permission

-and imports a list of Permission objects that MERLOT will need to operate.
+and imports a list of Permission objects that Mercury will need to operate.

 You will need to configure a user, or have one configured already, in the database to allow InfoCentral (and whatever host it will be running on) to perform create, insert, update, and delete operations on any table in this database.